-By locating the proposed power plant as far away as possible from the northern and western rural boundaries of the site, the significance of this impact can be reduced and the continuous daytime rating level of 45 dBA would not impinge on the adjoining farmland.
+By locating the proposed power plant as far away as possible from the northern and western rural boundaries of the site, the significance of this impact can be reduced.
 Alternatively, the adjoining farmland to the west and north could be purchased or compensation considered.
+Lastly, noise attenuation measures to could be adopted.